nagaokakid/comp4710/README.md

-This repository is broken up into 4 different directories, each serving a different purpose:
+The source code is broken up into 5 different directories, each serving a different purpose:

 1. activity -
 2. connect_passup_activity - form meaningful connections between the pass-up data set and passenger activity data set
 3. passup - perform frequent pattern mining on the pass-up data set
 4. passup_anomaly -
+5. experimental_results - a collection of the final results obtained from running our code (CSV and PNG files used to create graphs and figures for our research paper)

 ### passup